numpy/numpy.org/content/en/case-studies/gw-discov.md

   astrophysics, cosmology, particle physics, and nuclear physics.
-* Crunch observed data via numerical relativity computations that involves complex maths in order to discern signal from noise, filter out relevant signal and statistically estimate significance of observed data
+* Crunch observed data via numerical relativity computations that involves complex maths in order to discern signal from noise, filter out relevant signal and statistically estimate significance of observed data.
 * Data visualization so that the binary / numerical results can be comprehended.